wilsonzlin/minify-html/README.md

 ### Entities

 Entities are decoded if valid (see relevant parsing section) and their decoded characters as UTF-8 is shorter or equal in length.

+Numeric entities that do not refer to a valid Unicode Scalar Value are decoded to U+FFFD REPLACEMENT CHARACTER.

 If an entity is unintentionally formed after decoding, the leading ampersand is encoded, e.g. `&&#97;&#109;&#112;;` becomes `&ampamp;`.
 This is done as `&amp` is equal to or shorter than all other entity representations of characters part of an entity (`[&#a-zA-Z0-9;]`), and there is no other conflicting entity name that starts with `amp`.